 Her title was equal parts personal identifier and moniker, much like how orange is both a color and a fruit: she was known as “Grandma” to everyone from her biological gene pool to the waitress at her favorite diner - people from every background, language, culture, skin color and faith.

 And yet, sometimes the meaning behind her "grandma-isms" was lost in translation.
 They were presented with increasing occurrence over time, eventually within the same conversation.
 My siblings, cousins and I began referring to these quotes by number, sharing a knowing glance between us in recognition of which would come next.
-But, as tends to happen as we all age, details fade and words betray us resulting in unexpected outcomes, such as referring to her support of my aunt’s post-partum depression as a condition heretofore known as “After-birth syndrome”- terminology specific to my hereditarily associated best friends.
+But, as tends to happen as we all age, details fade and words betray us, resulting in unexpected outcomes, such as referring to her support of my aunt’s post-partum depression as a condition heretofore known as “After-birth syndrome”- terminology specific to my hereditarily associated best friends.

-Although more effectively trained in medical diagnoses, my mother followed in my grandmother’s footsteps without skipping a beat, using her own voice and manner.
-She was – and is – fiercely protective of her children, allowing no one to dare squash our dreams, to assume our value, to dampen our self-confidence or sell us short.
-She taught us to advocate for ourselves as well as others, and demonstrated what it means to be present, to step in, to speak up and to hold each other tight.
+Although more effectively trained in medical diagnoses, my mother followed in my grandmother’s footsteps without skipping a beat, using her own voice and manner and personality.
+She was – and is – fiercely protective of her children and grandchildren, allowing no one to dare squash our dreams, to assume our value, to dampen our self-confidence or sell us short.
+She has always taught us to advocate for ourselves as well as others, and demonstrates what it means to be present, to step in, to speak up and to hold each other tight.

 Now our children and cousins learn from her example as well.
 The opportunity to participate in their endless parade of childhood performances, athletic events, fundraisers, parties and playdates lights up her soul …not to mention that her grandmotherly stance on delicious treats has softened quite a bit since my own childhood.